2024 Solar Incentives Guide for Hanover, IL - Tax Credits & Rebates

 EcoWatch's Hanover, IL Solar Incentives FAQs

-If your solar system was installed after January 1, 2022, you may qualify for the newly increased 30% tax credit under the Inflation Reduction Act.
-If you installed your system between 2006 and 2021, you might qualify for a tax credit between 26% and 30%, depending on the exact installation date.
-Speaking with a representative from the company that installed your solar system, or any local Hanover solar installer, can help you learn what incentives you qualify for.
+If your solar panels were installed after January 1, 2022, you may qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+If you had your system installed between 2006 and 2021, you may qualify for a tax credit between 26% and 30%, depending on the exact installation date.
+Speaking with the company that installed your system, or any local Hanover solar installer, can help you learn what incentives you might want to apply for.

-How much can I save annually on my electric bill if I add solar panels to my house in Hanover?
+How much can I save on my electric bill annually if I install solar panels on my Hanover home?

-To find the best solar panel installer in your area, check out our guide to Hanover's top solar panel companies.
+To find a top-rated solar panel installer, check out our guide to Hanover's top solar panel companies.

 When does the federal solar tax credit end?